 So my new rule this year, is that if we are behind on our work at the end of the day Thursday there are two options.
 If it was because I scheduled too much, then the work will just get pushed to the next week.
 If a child is behind on his work because he has been procrastinating, then he will have to make-up the work on his own time.
 Regardless, Fun Friday will not be affected by missing work!

-So now that we got that figured out, here are the fun homeschool resources we will be using…
+So now that we got that figured out, here is how we will make homeschool fun…

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)